 Programs Across the Educational Pipeline

 The Program to Inspire Minority Undergraduates in Environmental Health Research is an opportunity for minority undergraduate students to conduct research with faculty, doctoral students, and postdoctoral fellows at Columbia University, earn credits for any required research internships, earn money for working in a lab, and explore the possibility of a career in science.
-Students are paired with a Columbia University faculty mentor who will provide guidance on a research project.
-Faculty will also serve as a resource for students as they embark upon the graduate school application process.
+Students are paired with a Columbia University faculty mentor who provides guidance on a research project.
+Faculty also serve as a resource for students as they embark upon the graduate school application process.

 Our Commitment to Promoting Diversity

 As an institution, we are particularly proud of the place we occupy in one of the most diverse urban settings in the nation.
 We are located in Washington Heights, a community that is animated by residents from diverse backgrounds, including the Dominican Republic and a variety of Central and South American nations.
-We are within a 10-minute drive of Harlem, one of the nation’s most illustrious centers of African American culture and arts in the nation.
+We are within a ten-minute drive of Harlem, one of the nation’s most illustrious centers of African American culture and arts.